Medicare in Vermont

 - Enrolling over the phone at 1-800-772-1213 (TTY: 1-800-325-0778).

 Private insurance companies manage Part D and Medigap plans with guidance from the federal government.
-That’s also the case with Medicare Advantage in Vermont.
+That’s also the case with Medicare Advantage.

-Suppose you enroll in both Parts A and B. In that case, you have the option of switching to a Medicare Advantage plan that replaces Original Medicare and includes the benefits of Parts A and B while bundling drug and supplemental coverage and offering additional coverages like dental and vision.
+Suppose you enroll in both Parts A and B. In that case, you have the option of switching to a Medicare Advantage plan that substitutes for Original Medicare while bundling drug and supplemental coverage like dental and vision.

 Does Vermont Have Free Health Insurance?

 Part A of Original Medicare provides hospital coverage without a monthly premium to most Vermonters.
-Medicare Advantage offers both Part A coverage and the medical coverage offered by Part B — as well as additional coverages — and in 2022, the average Medicare Advantage monthly premium is $22.58.
+Medicare Advantage offers both Part A coverage and the medical coverage offered by Part B.

 But despite the affordability of the plans, no health insurance can fairly be called “free.”
 In addition to monthly premiums, Medicare in Vermont typically includes expenses like copays and coinsurance.